Shopify/react-native-skia/docs/docs/animations/reanimated2.md

 const pos = useSharedValue(vec(0, 0));

-// ❌ this will crash as it's running on the worklet thread Gesture.Pan().onChange(e => pos.value = vec(e.x, 0));
+// ❌ This will crash as it's running on the worklet thread Gesture.Pan().onChange(e => pos.value = vec(e.x, 0));

-// ✅ this will work as expected Gesture.Pan().runOnJS(true).onChange(e => pos.value = vec(e.x, 0));
+// ✅ This will work as expected since it runs on the JS thread Gesture.Pan().runOnJS(true).onChange(e => pos.value = vec(e.x, 0));
 ```